 This poem might also be satire on, or at least a humourous echo of, the Pastoral, in which knights impose unwanted advances on innocent country lasses.
 Thus the cat may represent the shepherdess who is endeavoring to make her escape from an unappealing situation.
-Satirical poetry was also associated with coarseness of language in the Renaissance, as in the satires of John Marston in the late sixteenth century, so the coarseness present in this poem might be meant as further indication that the poem is intended as satire.
+Satirical poetry was also associated with coarseness of language in the Renaissance, as in the satires of John Marston in the late sixteenth century, so the coarseness present in this poem might be another indication that the poem is intended as satire.

 The plain humor of this lyric might of itself be a sign that it is old.
 As former poet laureate Billy Collin is quoted as saying,

 It’s the fault of the Romantics, who eliminated humor from poetry.
 Shakespeare’s hilarious, Chaucer’s hilarious.
 [Then] the Romantics killed off humor, and they also eliminated sex, things which were replaced by landscape.
 I thought that was a pretty bad trade–off, so I’m trying to write about humor and landscape, and occasionally sex.